Richard F. Caris Charitable Trust II Sponsors Regeneron ISEF 2024 Society of Science

 Contributed by Keith Skidmore, Director of Custom Solutions, Sales, Interface

-Force sensors allow operators and onsite engineers to ensure equipment is rated for lifting the size and weight of various spacecraft components.
+Force sensors allow operators and on-site engineers to verify that equipment is rated to handle the size and weight of various spacecraft components.
 They are also used for monitoring during operation to identify risk factors before they lead to safety issues.
 During assembly, force sensors can help align two parts by providing position data on the lifted part.
-In many disassembly processes, force sensors can ensure that parts can be lifted from one another without any unnecessary friction or strain.
+In many disassembly processes, force sensors can ensure that parts are lifted from one another without unnecessary friction or strain.
 Read the complete article.

 Interface Announces the Acquisition of UK-Based LCM Systems Ltd

-Interface and LCM Systems Expands Load Measurement Solutions with Strategic Market Move to Combine Expertise and Excellence
+Interface and LCM Systems Expand Load Measurement Solutions with Strategic Market Move to Combine Expertise and Excellence

 Interface, Inc., the world’s trusted leader in technology, design, and manufacturing of force measurement products, today announced the strategic acquisition of UK-based LCM Systems Ltd, a market leader in specialized load measurement solutions utilized across industries by customers worldwide.
 The acquisition of LCM Systems accelerates Interface’s growth in global test and measurement by adding critical engineering and manufacturing expertise with an international presence.